 Lobster Mushroom – The Shapeshifting Imposter

-Despite its name, the Lobster Mushroom actually isn’t even a mushroom at all.
-These “mushrooms” are a parasitic fungus that instead prey on other mushrooms until they completely cover that specific mushroom.
-As it preys on a variety of mushrooms, the Lobster Mushroom fugus can be difficult to truly identify.
-But don’t fear, the give-away will be its bright red coloring outside and white inside – resembling a cooked lobster.
+Despite its name, the Lobster Mushroom isn’t even a mushroom.
+These “mushrooms” are parasitic fungi that instead prey on other mushrooms until they completely cover that specific mushroom.
+As it preys on various mushrooms, the Lobster Mushroom fungus can be difficult to truly identify.
+But don’t fear; the giveaway will be its bright red coloring outside and white inside – resembling a cooked lobster.

 Read our Complete Guide to the Lobster Mushroom for more information about these amazing mushrooms.

 And for some recipe ideas, see Delicious Lobster Mushroom Recipes that You Can’t Miss.